-For the above services case managers coordinate with providers and determine a market price that incorporates the client's needs, products required, and frequency of use.
-The Dept reviews and approves the market price determined and authorized by the case manager.
+For the above services case managers coordinate with providers and determine a market price that incorporates the client needs, product required, and frequency of use.
+The Dept's HCBS SLS waiver administrator reviews and approves the market price determined and authorized by the case manager.

-After the implementation of the rate, only legislative increases or decreases are applied.
+After implementation of the rate, only legislative increases or decreases are applied.
 These legislative rate changes are often annual and reflect inflationary increases or decreases.
-Rates for the HCBS DD waiver are reviewed for appropriateness every five years with the waiver renewal.
-The Department reviewed the rate-setting methodology and included rate-setting factors in 2018 when the rate methodology was used to rebase all waiver rates.
-Rates are communicated via Dept noticing in provider bulletins, tribal notices and are made available on the Dept's external website to be accessed by stakeholders and providers at any time.
+Rates for the HCBS SLS waiver are reviewed for appropriateness every five years with the waiver renewal.
+Rates were last reviewed in 2018.

+Rates are communicated via Departmental noticing in provider bulletins, tribal notices and are made available on the Dept's external website to be accessed by stakeholders and providers any time.